 Students must maintain a minimum of 85% attendance in order to successfully complete the course(s) and graduate from the program.
-For exact information on the hours that could be missed without any consequences, please refer to the appendix D. Faculty uses weekly attendance sheets to track student attendance.
-Attendance will be marked everyday by the faculty at the end of session.
+For exact information on the hours that could be missed without any consequences, please refer to the appendix D. Faculty updates daily attendance record to track student attendance.